tikalk/hib-lab-no-solution/README.md

 Please follow the steps bellow:

 1. Run from the extracted folder the following command:
-In Linux/MAC run: ./gradlew eclipse
+* In Linux/MAC run: ./gradlew eclipse
-In Windows run: gradlew.bat eclipse.
+* In Windows run: gradlew.bat eclipse.
 2. Now you can import the projects into the eclipse workspace
-3. Please note that all the files needed to for the lab already exist, and you only have to fill them according the instructions – YOU SHOULD NOT CREATE ANY NEW FILES, PLEASE FILL EXISTING METHODS ONLY!!!.
+3. Please note that all the files needed to for the lab already exist, and you only have to fill them according the instructions

-4. Now we can start the lab :)
+# YOU SHOULD NOT CREATE ANY NEW FILES, PLEASE FILL EXISTING METHODS ONLY!!!.

 ## Exercise 1a
 In this exercise we will use the class Person.
 This class will be used as a domain model class and will be saved, updated, deleted and read from the DB.
 A Person should have the following fields: